DarMontou/webappexample/README.md

 ##

-Thanks to Richard Norman for helping with this.
+Thanks to Norman Richards for helping with this.

 ### Like the WebAppExample project?